Complexity growth of BTZ black hole in massive gravity with a null string

-There have been numerous works on the application of the CA conjecture in stationary systems\cite{Pan:2016ecg,Guo:2017rul,Momeni:2016ekm,Chapman:2016hwi,Lehner:2016vdi,Carmi:2016wjl,Tao:2017fsy,Alishahiha:2017hwg,Reynolds:2017lwq,Qaemmaqami:2017lzs,Sebastiani:2017rxr,Couch:2017yil,Swingle:2017zcd,Cano:2018aqi,Chapman:2018dem,Chapman:2018lsv,Auzzi:2018pbc,Yaraie:2018hwz,Alishahiha:2018tep,An:2018xhv,Cai:2016xho,Yekta:2020wup} and dynamic systems, including the complexity growth with probe branes\cite{Abad:2017cgl} and non-local operator studies in the BTZ black hole \cite{Ageev:2014nva}.
-The time-dependent process was inspired by the work of jet-quenching phenomena in ion collisions, where the system is moved by a drag force.\cite{Gubser:2006bz}.
+There have been plenty of works on the application of the CA conjecture in stationary systems \cite{Pan:2016ecg,Guo:2017rul,Momeni:2016ekm, Tao:2017fsy,Alishahiha:2017hwg,Reynolds:2017lwq,Qaemmaqami:2017lzs,Sebastiani:2017rxr,Couch:2017yil,Swingle:2017zcd,Cano:2018aqi,Chapman:2018dem,Chapman:2018lsv,Auzzi:2018pbc,Yaraie:2018hwz,Alishahiha:2018tep,An:2018xhv,Cai:2016xho,Ghodsi:2020qqb,Frassino:2019fgr} and references therein.
+Parallel works can also be seen in dynamic systems, including the complexity growth with probe branes \cite{Abad:2017cgl} and non-local operator studies in the BTZ black hole \cite{Ageev:2014nva}.
+In those studies, the time-dependent process was inspired by the work of jet-quenching phenomena in ion collisions and the system is moved by a drag force \cite{Gubser:2006bz}.
 This phenomenon was explained by the fact that as a charged particle passed through a quark-gluon plasma, it would lose energy because of the effect of shear viscosity.
-According to AdS/CFT duality, these could be viewed as an open string with one end point attached to the boundary and the other end point approaching the horizon.
-And there was a momentum flow along the string.
-So the most useful method to analyze this dissipative system is to use a probe.
-More recently, Nagasaki investigated the complexity of the $AdS_{5}$ black hole via CA conjecture by inserting a probe string that moves in a circle in the spatial part of the AdS spacetime \cite{Nagasaki:2017kqe} and accelerating black holes \cite{Nagasaki:2021ldz, Nagasaki:2022lll}.
-These studies are also extended to rotating black holes \cite{Nagasaki:2018csh,Nagasaki:2019icm} , the black holes in Horndeski gravity\cite{Santos:2020xox,Bravo-Gaete:2020lzs} , and in massive BTZ black hole\cite{Zhou:2021vsm}.
+According to AdS/CFT correspondence, these could be viewed as an open string with one end point attached to the boundary and the other end point approaching the horizon, accompany with a momentum flow along the string.
+Thus, the most useful method to analyze this dissipative system is to use a probe.
+More recently, Nagasaki investigated the complexity of the $AdS_{5}$ black hole via CA conjecture by inserting a probe string that moves in a circle in the spatial part of the AdS spacetime \cite{Nagasaki:2017kqe}.
+These studies are soon extended to accelerating black holes \cite{Nagasaki:2021ldz, Nagasaki:2022lll}, rotating black holes \cite{Nagasaki:2018csh,Nagasaki:2019icm} and black holes in Horndeski gravity \cite{Santos:2020xox,Bravo-Gaete:2020lzs}.
+Furthermore, Abdulrahim Al Balushi et al. propose that thermodynamic volume has a significant effect on the complexity of the formation of black holes in both CV and CA conjectures and show a deep connection between them \cite{AlBalushi:2020rqe,AlBalushi:2020heq}.
+Then in \cite{Bernamonti:2021jyu,Zhang:2022quy}, the authors study the effects of angular momentum on complexity formation and the complexity of rotating black holes with conical deficits, respectively.
+Later, considering that a realistic system should have momentum relaxation, we generalize the study into massive BTZ black hole \footnote{For convenience, we will use ``massive BTZ black hole'' as the abbreviation for ``BTZ black hole in massive gravity '' in the below content.}\cite{Zhou:2021vsm}.